mambans/AioFeed/README.md

 ## Account

-Notifies stores the Notifies account Username, email and **Hashed** password in databse and Youtube and Twitch access tokens so you don't need to reconnected on each session.
+Notifies stores the Notifies account Username, email, **hashed** password in database and Youtube and Twitch access tokens so you don't need to reconnected on each session.
 It also stores:

 - Profile image url